Introduction

 Outline Procedures for Utilizing Automatic Visa Revalidation

-- Prepare Documentation: Gather your vital documents, such as a valid passport (which must be valid for at least six months beyond your re-entry date), travel authorization, and any supporting materials confirming your nonimmigrant status, like an I-20 or DS-2019.
+- Prepare Documentation: Gather your vital documents, such as a passport (which must be valid for at least six months beyond your re-entry date), travel authorization, and any supporting materials confirming your nonimmigrant status, like an I-20 or DS-2019.

 Address Common Questions and Concerns About Automatic Revalidation